-Quadruple occupancy is minimum requirement.
-Host is responsible for accommodations starting Wednesday (Tuesday for Canada Cup) and ending the following Monday (included) with teams flying generally going back home on Tuesday morning.
+Accommodations starting Wednesday (Tuesday for Canada Cup) and ending the following Monday (included) with teams flying generally going back home on Tuesday morning.
 All teams busing are expected to leave no later than 12pm on Monday where the rain day is not necessary.